What are smart meters?

 - First of all, you will no longer have to read meters or send readings yourself.

 - No more estimated bills – you only pay for what you use.

 - They come with energy monitors that allow you to better check your energy usage, and make necessary changes.
 It will also allow better energy budgeting and tracking and personalized energy efficiency tips from the energy company.

-- They allow for future improvements to energy tariffs – varying rates for different times of day for example, helping you profit from cheaper electricity when demand is lower.
+- They mean people can sign up for time of use tariffs, helping them profit from cheaper electricity when demand is lower.

 What are the disadvantages of smart meters?

 - Although they are billed as being ‘free’, the installation fee will be indirectly passed on to residents through their energy bills.
 However, the £11 billion cost of installing them nationwide will only cost individual households an estimated £6 per year.
 And – when used in conjunction with time of use tariffs – they could save people quite a lot more than that.

 - Some people are worried that smart meters can affect health.
 However, the level of radio wave exposure from smart meters is well within guideline levels, and also lower than that from wifi and mobile phones.
 Public Health England says smart meters are safe.
 You can view detailed information from the Government here.

 - There are concerns about energy companies sharing personal data.
 In reality, this is no more likely than it is with a standard meter – energy companies are only allowed to share information if you agree to it in your contract.
 The most ‘personal’ information they could share would be to tell companies such as price comparison websites how much you spend on your energy.
 But they cannot even do this without your consent.